-For surface-finished floors, simply spray the water-based hardwood floor cleaner of your choice on your floors and wipe it immediately with a microfiber cloth or floor mop with a microfiber cloth head.
-You do not need to mix the cleaner with water.
-It’s designed to work on its own and comes in a spray bottle to limit the amount of moisture your floors are exposed to.
+For surface-finished floors, spray the water-based hardwood floor cleaner of your choice on your floors and wipe it immediately with a microfiber cloth or floor mop with a microfiber cloth head.
+You do not need to mix the cleaner with water; the cleaner is designed to work on its own.
+Also, it comes in a spray bottle to limit the amount of moisture on your floors.

-The process is the exact same for penetrating surfaces but instead of spraying a water-based cleaner, spray the cleaner specially designed for penetrating finishes.
+The process is the same for penetrating surfaces, but instead of spraying a water-based cleaner, spray the cleaner specially designed for penetrating finishes.

 Regardless of the type of finish, it’s important to mop in the direction of the floorboards.
 Doing so prevents streaking and allows the fibers of the mop to pick up dirt and grime that’s wedged between the floorboards.

-Exposing penetrating-finished wood floors to water is a definite no-no but even if your floors are protected with several layers of surface finish, there’s nothing preventing water from making its way between the floorboards.
+Exposing penetrating-finished wood floors to water is a definite no-no. But, even floors protected with surface finish can become damaged when excess water leaks between the floorboards.
 Sure, you might get away with wet-mopping your floors a few times, but eventually, moisture will absorb into the wood.

 Bottom line—there’s a reason that specially formulated floor cleaners come in a spray bottle.
 If you use the right cleaner, your floors only need a light mist.

-The fifth and final step is to tackle those scuffs and stains that remain on your hardwoods even after mopping.
+The fifth, and final, step is to tackle those scuffs and stains that remain on your hardwoods after mopping.

-Every stain is a little bit different and so are techniques necessary to remove them.
-Here’s a list of the most common stains and tips on how to get rid of them in a quick and safe manner.
+Every stain is a little bit different, and so are techniques necessary to remove them.
+Here’s a list of the most common stains and tips on how to get rid of them quickly and safely.

 Note: The techniques I’m about to describe are for treating stains on wood floors with surface finishes (polyurethane and urethane).
 Since floors with penetrating finishes are so susceptible to damage from water and water-based products, the best way to treat stains on them is to use a specially formulated spot remover.
 The best one, by far, is the Woca Denmark Spot Remover.
-You simply spray it on any stain (wine, coffee, water, pet mess, etc.), let it dissolve the stain for about 15 minutes and wipe it with a slightly damp cloth.
+All you have to do is spray it on any stain (wine, coffee, water, pet mess, etc.), let it dissolve the stain for about 15 minutes, and wipe it with a slightly damp cloth.
 After you’ve removed the stain, you might need to apply a new coat of wax or oil for added protection.